mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </td>
 </tr>
 </table>
-The numbers inside the `[]` brackets specify which item of the array you want pulled out.
-They’re numbered starting with 1.
-So the first example pulls out the `2` array item.
-This `t4` array contains position `1`, the beginning of the list, up to position `4`, the ending of the array.
+The numbers inside the '[]' brackets specify which item of the array you want pulled out.
+They're numbered starting with 1.
+So the first example pulls out the '2' array item.
+This 't4' array contains position '1', the beginning of the list, up to position '4', the ending of the array.

 ### Combining Strings and Variables

 It is extremely common that we want to combine the value of a variable with other strings.
 For instance, lets start with this example string:

-`"Happy Saturday!"`
+'"Happy Saturday!"'

 When we put that into the CFML file, it just spits back the same string.
-If we were writing a proper program we might want it to greet the user when they start the program by saying `"Happy"` then the day of the week.
-So we can’t just put a string like `"Happy Saturday!"` or it’d be saying Saturday even on Tuesday.
+If we were writing a proper program we might want it to greet the user when they start the program by saying '"Happy"' then the day of the week.
+So we can't just put a string like '"Happy Saturday!"' or it'd be saying Saturday even on Tuesday.

 What we need to do is combine a variable with the string.
 There are two